Mutsuki0110/Attendance-Import-Tool/README.md

 1. Manually recorded attendance
 2. Exported attendance records from LMS

-### Filename Formatting Requirements
+### File Name Formatting Requirements

 You need to manually rename all the files to the specified format, otherwise the code will not work.

-1. For weekly attendance record spreadsheet, filename should have a format of `weekly-attendance-{mm}-{dd}.xlsx`.
+1. For manual attendance record spreadsheet, filename should have a format of `manual-attendance-{mm}-{dd}.xlsx`.
-For instance, `weekly-attendance-07-18.xlsx` is a valid filename; `weekly_attendance_07_18.xlsx` is not.
+For instance, `manual-attendance-07-18.xlsx` is a valid filename; `manual_attendance_07_18.xlsx` is not.

 2. For attendance records pulled from LMS, filename should have a format of `lms-record-{mm}-{dd}.xlsx`.
 For instance, `lms-record-07-18.xlsx` is a valid filename; `lms_record_07_18.xlsx` is not.

 ## Usage

+1. Create a folder named `source_files` in the root directory.
-1. Put all required files into the `source_files` folder.
+2. Put all required files into the `source_files` folder.
+For instance, `manual-attendance-07-18.xlsx` and `lms-record-07-18.xlsx`.
+3. Run the code.
+4. The final output files will be generated in the `final_output_files` directory.
+5. Import the final output files into LMS.

 ## Output Files

-By running the code, a combined attendance records spreadsheet will be generated.
+By running the code, two additional directories will be created in the root directory: `combined_records` and `extracted_files`.

-1. Inside of the spreadsheet, [PivotTable](https://support.microsoft.com/en-us/office/create-a-pivottable-to-analyze-worksheet-data-a9a84538-bfe9-40a9-a8e9-f99134456576)s will be generated for each individual day.
-All PivotTable spreadsheets will be put in the `pivot_tables` folder.
-The PivotTable contains a column of `Employee ID` and a column of an employee's `daily working hours`.

-- In the main sheet, each day's manual record and record from LMS will be generated using `XLOOKUP` function.
-- Records with discrepencies will be highlighted, thus being put into the record-importing file.

-The final output file should be a complete Microsoft Excel spreadsheet that contains all the workers' attendance records with specific formats.

-- Completing the attendance records importing by uploading the file into LMS.
+1. `combined_records` - This directory contains the merged and XLOOKUP-ed attendance records of both manual and LMS records.
+2. `extracted_files` - This directory contains the extracted check-in and check-out time from the attendance records provided.

 ## Disclaimer

-TBC
+This project is not affiliated with **JD Logistics United States Company** and is not under the regulation of **JD Logistics United States Company**.
+By using this project, you agree that any unwanted results or consequences are not the responsibility of the author of this project.